FIBLAB/appusage/index.md

 See all other [UbiComp/ISWC 2019 Tutorials](http://ubicomp.org/ubicomp2019/program_tutorials.html).

+# Abstract

+Based on our past research in this area, we would like to run the first full day tutorial of Smartphone Apps Usage Understanding, Modelling and Prediction, which targets the audience of both researcher, engineers, and graduate student.
+In a nutshell, this tutorial aims to provide an in-depth and solid introduction on applying data science and data mining to smartphone app suage modeling through comprehensive theory and technical details as well as through detailed examples.
+In order to attract more participants and researchers to this tutorial, we will share two app datasets in terms of both short-term context-aware data and long-term usage dataset.
+This will provide a foundation for potential researchers interested in this area and a forum for the participants to communicate and discuss issues to promote the emerging research field.

 # Motivation

 The wide adoption of mobile devices and smartphone applications (apps) has enabled highly convenient and ubiquitous access to Internet services.
 For both app developers and service providers, it becomes increasingly important to predict how users use mobile apps under various contexts.
 Mining and learning from smartphone apps for users is an important and emerging research field.
 Research on mobile apps is beginning to grow up fast in the recent years.
 During the past four years of UbiComp, there are more than 10 papers on analysis and mining of smartphone apps, even one of them won the Best Paper Award of UbiComp2016.